Yemh1/assets/docs/APPS/Common_bundles.md

 # Using common bundles

-One of them is sharing a common
+Most of the developments inside the BreatheCode's assets share the same stack of technologies and libraries (React.js, jQuery, etc.).

+That is why we decided to create a small
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTMxODUwODk4XX0=
+eyJoaXN0b3J5IjpbLTEzNDcyMjM1ODJdfQ==
 -->